Ty France Player Props: Mariners vs. Orioles

-Ty France -- batting .263 with two home runs, three walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Baltimore Orioles, with Dean Kremer on the hill, on June 24 at 4:05 PM ET.
+Ty France, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Baltimore Orioles, with Kyle Bradish on the hill, June 25 at 1:35 PM ET.

-In his last game, he had three hits (going 3-for-4 with an RBI) against the Orioles.
+In his previous game he had a hitless performance (0-for-5) against the Orioles.

 Ty France Game Info & Props vs. the Orioles